Level51/silverstripe-fluent-autotranslate/README.md

 # Silverstripe Fluent Autotranslate
-Module for auto translation using Google Cloud Translation for Silverstripe with Fluent.
+Module for auto translation using Google Cloud Translation for Silverstripe 6 with Fluent.

+Check out Version 0.x for Silverstripe 4|5 support.

 ## Content
 - [Requirements](#requirements)